-- 6.106.11 ICFR design challenges Key features of ICFR and related design challenges are described below. - (a) Segregation of duties The term "segregation of duties" refers to one or more employees or procedures acting as a check and balance on the activities of another so that no one individual has control over all steps of processing a transaction or other activity.
+- 6.10 ICFR design challenges Key features of ICFR and related design challenges are described below. - (a) Segregation of duties The term "segregation of duties" refers to one or more employees or procedures acting as a check and balance on the activities of another so that no one individual has control over all steps of processing a transaction or other activity.
 Assigning different people responsibility for authorizing transactions, recording transactions, reconciling information and maintaining custody of assets reduces the opportunity for any one employee to conceal errors or perpetrate fraud in the normal course of his or her duties.
 Segregating duties also increases the chance of discovering inadvertent errors early.
-If a reportingan issuer has few employees, a single employee may be authorized to initiate, approve and effect payment for transactions and it might be difficult to re-assign responsibilities to segregate those duties appropriately.
+If a reporting issuer has few employees, a single employee may be authorized to initiate, approve and effect payment for transactions and it might be difficult to re-assign responsibilities to segregate those duties appropriately.
 If an issuer has a limited ability to segregate duties the certifying officers should consider whether other controls adequately address the risk of errors or fraud associated with incompatible activities.
 For example, extensive board or audit committee oversight of the incompatible activities could compensate for the lack of segregation of duties among staff. - (b) Board expertise An effective board objectively reviews management's judgments and is actively engaged in shaping and monitoring the issuer's control environment.
-An issuer might find it challenging to attract directors with the appropriate financial reporting expertise, objectivity, time, ability and experience.

-- (c) Controls over management override A reporting An issuer might be dominated by a founder or other strong leader who exercises a great deal of discretion and provides personal direction to other employees.
-Although this type of individual can help a reporting an issuer meet its growth and other objectives, such concentration of knowledge and authority could allow the individual an opportunity to override established policies or procedures or otherwise reduce the likelihood of an effective control environment.
+An issuer might find it challenging to attract directors with the appropriate financial reporting expertise, objectivity, time, ability and experience. - (c) Controls over management override A reporting issuer might be dominated by a founder or other strong leader who exercises a great deal of discretion and provides personal direction to other employees.
+Although this type of individual can help a reporting issuer meet its growth and other objectives, such concentration of knowledge and authority could allow the individual an opportunity to override established policies or procedures or otherwise reduce the likelihood of an effective control environment.
 In these circumstances the certifying officers should consider whether they can design compensating controls to prevent or detect management override and whether elements of the control environment assist in preventing or detecting management override.
 For example, directors with appropriate financial expertise and objectivity might be able to perform some compensating procedures to deter or detect an override.
-Such procedures could include reviewing adjusting entries that are made as part of the period end financial reporting process or reviewing critical estimates or judgments with which the dominant individual is involved. - (d) Qualified personnel Sufficient accounting and financial reporting expertise is necessary to ensure reliable financial reporting and the preparation of financial statements in accordance with the issuer's GAAP.
+Such procedures could include reviewing adjusting entries that are made as part of the period-end financial reporting process or reviewing critical estimates or judgments with which the dominant individual is involved. - (d) Qualified personnel Sufficient accounting and financial reporting expertise is necessary to ensure reliable financial reporting and the preparation of financial statements in accordance with the issuer's GAAP.
 Some issuers might be unable to obtain qualified accounting personnel or outsourced expert advice on a cost effective basis.
 Even if an issuer obtains outsourced expert advice, the issuer might not have the internal expertise to understand or assess the quality of the outsourced advice.
 In either of these circumstances the certifying officers might conclude that the issuer lacks qualified personnel.
 However, additional involvement by the issuer's audit committee or board of directors, with appropriate financial expertise, could provide a suitable control to address a lack of qualified personnel.
-If an issuer consults on technically complex accounting matters, this consultation alone is not indicative of a deficiency relating to the design of ICFR.